Sign up for my monthly newsletter and receive a free aromatherapy ebook.

 Plant family: Lamiaceae/Labiatae

 Aroma: Herbaceous, sharp

 Is oregano safe to use during pregnancy?
 No.

 Is oregano essential oil safe for children?
-Do not use on or diffuse around young children.
-Use caution for children under the age of 10.
+Do not use with children under age 2, according to Essential Oil Safety.
+Some sources suggest caution for children under the age of 10.

 Source: Essential Oil Safety, 2nd Edition